aigeroni/Winnie_Bot/PRIVACY.md

 * The core team via Redash (this is currently three people, and that's very unlikely to change)
 * Winnie via database queries

+## What we use it for

+* Winnie's features
+* Checking for inappropriate challenge names that we need to filter
+* Querying and analytics to help us build out a feature roadmap

 ## Where we store/process it

 * Stored on a server hosted in The Netherlands